evans-ye/flink-statefun/statefun-e2e-tests/README.md

 ## Step 5: Implement the SmokeVerificationE2E
 * Implement the language SDK's version of ``SmokeVerificationE2E``.
 One should mostly focus on preparing resources for launching language specific HTTP endpoint in the ``configureRemoteFunction`` method.
 * Create a ``Dockerfile.remote-function`` under ``src/test/resources``, which takes the resources prepared by ``SmokeVerificationE2E`` and launches the ``CommandInterpreterFn`` HTTP endpoint in the container.
-* The ``SmokeRunner`` orchestrates the Smoke E2E runtime by doing the following:
+* Run the Smoke E2E test.
-  * Launch the Flink StateFun cluster, which is defined by ``StatefulFunctionsAppContainers.Builder``.
-  * Launch ``SimpleVerificationServer`` that collects the verification results.
-  * Wait until verification succeed and exit out.